-- the number of participants recruited; - a summary of any unanticipated problems and available information regarding adverse events (in many cases, such a summary could be a simple brief statement that there have been no unanticipated problems and that adverse events have occurred at the expected frequency and level of severity as documented in the research protocol, the informed consent document and any investigator brochure) - a summary of any withdrawal of participants from the research since the last Research ethics committee (REC) review; - a summary of any complaints about the research since the last REC review; a summary of any recent literature that may be relevant to the research and any amendments or modifications to the research since the last REC review; any relevant multi-center trial reports; - any other relevant information, especially information about risks associated with the research; - A copy of the current informed consent document and any newly proposed consent document. - 6.1.3.12 The above information will be distributed to all HREC members prior to each meeting for discussion and renewal of approval. - 6.1.3.13 The minutes of the HREC meeting will document separate deliberations for each protocol undergoing continued review by the convened HREC meeting. - 6.1.3.14 OHRP requirements stipulate that continuing review and subsequent reapproval of federally funded or supported research must occur within one year of the approval date that correlates with a meeting i.e. the START DATE would be the Approval or Conditional Approval date, if the protocol was reviewed by the full HREC, or the ratification date if the protocol was reviewed via an expedited review.

-- 6.1.3.15 The HREC has the authority to place restrictions on, suspend, or terminate any study in which the investigator fails to comply with the review process OR where such actions are deemed appropriate and justified by a fully convened HREC meeting. - 6.1.3.16 If a project was eligible for expedited review when initially approved, the continuing review may occur via an expedited process.
-However if the project was not eligible for expedited review e.g. Phase III clinical trial, then the continuing review must occur at a convened and quorate meeting. - 6.1.3.17 A study is considered active while analysis of any data collected or resulting from the study is ongoing. - 6.1.3.18 Progress reports are required annually until such time as the investigator submits a final study report or a notice of termination of the study.
+- the number of participants recruited; - a summary of any unanticipated problems and available information regarding adverse events (in many cases, such a summary could be a simple brief statement that there have been no unanticipated problems and that adverse events have occurred at the expected frequency and level of severity as documented in the research protocol, the informed consent document and any investigator brochure) - a summary of any withdrawal of participants from the research since the last Research ethics committee (REC) review; - a summary of any complaints about the research since the last REC review; a summary of any recent literature that may be relevant to the research and any amendments or modifications to the research since the last REC review; any relevant multi-center trial reports; - any other relevant information, especially information about risks associated with the research; - A copy of the current informed consent document and any newly proposed consent document. - 6.1.3.12 The above information will be distributed to all HREC members prior to each meeting for discussion and renewal of approval. - 6.1.3.13 The minutes of the HREC meeting will document separate deliberations for each protocol undergoing continued review by the convened HREC meeting. - 6.1.3.14 The convened HREC will agree to approve or disapprove the study as stipulated in Section 4: Review Processes. - 6.1.3.15 An official HREC letter will be forwarded to the applicant with any queries and or findings regarding the submitted documents included in the progress report.
+Communication between the applicant/researcher and HREC will then follow procedure described in Section 7: Communication of Review Decisions. - 6.1.3.16 OHRP requirements stipulate that continuing review and subsequent re-approval of federally funded or supported research must occur within one year of the approval date that correlates with a meeting i.e. the START DATE would be the Approval or Conditional Approval date, if the protocol was reviewed by the full HREC, or the ratification date if the protocol was reviewed via an expedited review.
+The expiration date considered as the first date that the protocol is no longer approved. - 6.1.3.17 A study is considered active while analysis of any data collected or resulting from the study is ongoing. - 6.1.3.18 Progress reports must be submitted to HREC annually until such time as the investigator submits a final study report (this includes the premature completion of the study) and/or a notice of termination of the study. - 6.1.3.19 If a project was eligible for expedited review when initially approved, the continuing review may occur via an expedited process.
+However if the project was not eligible for expedited review, e.g. Phase III clinical trial, then the continuing review must occur at a convened and quorate meeting. - 6.1.3.20 If the researcher does not provide continuing review information to the HREC or the HREC has not approved a protocol by the expiration date, approval will lapse and the investigator will have to provide a reason for such delay, specify all research activities which occurred during this lapsed period and seek approval by the convened HREC for the use of the data collected during the lapsed period.
+If deemed necessary, the HREC may consider the following: